-College Binge Drinking Rates Continue to Decline
+College Binge Drinking Rates Continue to Decline in 2017

 The 2017 Monitoring the Future Report – Volume II was just released and illustrates a continued, steady decline in college alcohol consumption.
 In fact, the decline reached historic low levels on the measurements of daily and lifetime alcohol consumption, and the number of students reporting they had been drunk in the past month.
 Additionally, the report found two-thirds of college students are not binge drinking.